burlachenkok/exploring-python3/python3-note.md

 [NumPy](http://www.numpy.org/) is the core library for scientific computing in Python.
 It provides a high-performance multidimensional array object and tools for working with these arrays.
 If you are already familiar with MATLAB, you might find [this tutorial](https://docs.scipy.org/doc/numpy/user/numpy-for-matlab-users.html) useful to get started with Numpy.

 Check out the NumPy reference (http://docs.scipy.org/doc/numpy/reference/) to find out much more about numpy beyond what is described below.
-You can find the full list of mathematical functions provided by numpy at: http://docs.scipy.org/doc/numpy/reference/routines.math.html.
+You can find the full list of mathematical functions provided by NumPy at: http://docs.scipy.org/doc/numpy/reference/routines.math.html.

 Numpy provides various functions for manipulating arrays; you can see the full list at: http://docs.scipy.org/doc/numpy/reference/routines.array-manipulation.html.

 Broadcasting explanation: https://numpy.org/doc/stable/user/basics.broadcasting.html.

-(If you think that *broadcasting* is an incorrect thing to be designed in the first place - you are not alone).
+(If you think that *broadcasting* is an incorrect thing to be designed in the first place, you are not alone).

-To use the `numpy` library in your project you need to:
+To use the `numpy` library in your project, you need to:
-* Install it with your package manager, e.g. via `pip install numpy`
+* Install it with your package manager, e.g,. via `pip install numpy`
 * Import numpy via `import numpy as np`

 ### Arrays

 A numpy array is a grid of values, **all of the same type**, and is indexed by a tuple of nonnegative integers.
 The number of dimensions is the rank of the array.
 The shape of an array is a tuple of integers giving the size of the array along each dimension.
 * Rank of the array - is number of  dimensions.
-* Tensor (in Machine Learning / Deep Learning) - is a name used to describe multidimensional arrays.
+* Tensor (in Machine Learning / Deep Learning) - a name used to describe multidimensional arrays.
 * Shape - description of dimensions for a multidimensional array organized as a tuple.
 Each dimension of a multi-dimensional array is called a "dimension" or "axe".

-We can initialize numpy arrays from nested Python lists, and access elements using square brackets:
+We can initialize numpy arrays from nested Python lists and access elements using square brackets:
 ```python
 a = np.array([1, 2, 3])   # Create a rank 1 array
 print(type(a))            # Prints "<class 'numpy.ndarray'>"